-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's Social Care (and, if appropriate, the Police) is made immediately by the DSL, who should follow the local authority's referral process.
+Where a child is suffering, or is likely to suffer from harm, a referralto children's Social Care (and, if appropriate, the Police) must be made immediately by the DSL, who must follow the local authority's referral process.
 If the DSL is not available, then there should be no delay in another safeguarding staff member in the school making a referral.